percona/pxb-docs/docs/create-gtid-replica.md

     Executed_Gtid_Set: c777888a-b6df-11e2-a604-080027635ef5:1-5
     ```

-We can see that the replica has retrieved a new transaction with number 5,
+We can see that the replica has retrieved a new transaction with step 5,
-so transactions from 1 to 5 are already on this slave.
+so transactions from 1 to 5 are already on the replica.

 We have created a new replica in our `GTID` based replication
 environment.